aridjayarecipes/cutesrecipes.web.app/content/post/2511-recipe-of-speedy-secret-healthy-soup.md

 1. Transfer the hot ready soup into the soup bowl and garnish with fresh cream and red chilli flakes.
 Along with the soup serve garlic bread toast (little crispy).
 This combination tastes yummm.

 So yesterday I made my first soup.
 It was Gammon, Potato and Leek soup and it was really more Can someone give me some more recipes for different types of soups?
-I&#39;ve tried looking online but I. A homemade healthy chicken tortilla soup recipe featuring a secret ingredient that adds major flavor with no extra chopping for a delicious and Chicken tortilla soup is probably one of my favorite soups.
+I've tried looking online but I. A homemade healthy chicken tortilla soup recipe featuring a secret ingredient that adds major flavor with no extra chopping for a delicious and Chicken tortilla soup is probably one of my favorite soups.
 See more ideas about healthy soup, recipes, healthy. heart healthy soup.

 So that is going to wrap it up with this special food secret healthy soup recipe.
 Thank you very much for reading.
 I'm confident you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!